JAS-30/travel-agency-restAPI-nodejs/README.md

 ## How to use:
 1. First step:
    - Install [node.js](https://nodejs.org/en/download)
-   - Install [mysql](https://dev.mysql.com/downloads/) and set account.
+   - Install [mysql](https://dev.mysql.com/downloads/) and set an account.

 2. Second step:
    -  Start a project in your developing environment (like [VisualStudioCode](https://code.visualstudio.com/download))